Mike McKenzie (ice hockey): St. Lawrence Saints (2006-2010)

 McKenzie joined the St. Lawrence Saints of the NCAA for the 2006-07 season, where as a freshman, he scored 12 goals and 25 points in 31 games, finishing fourth in team scoring.
 The Saints won the Cleary Cup as the top regular season team in the ECAC Hockey Conference.

 In his sophomore season with the club during the 2007-08 season, McKenzie skated in 34 games, scoring seven goals and 20 points for the rebuilding Saints.
 McKenzie was named to the ECAC All-Academic Team during this season.

 In 2008-09, during his junior season with the Saints, McKenzie saw his offensive production increase to new heights, as he scored 16 goals and 34 points in 38 games to lead the club in scoring.
 For the second consecutive season, McKenzie was named to the ECAC All-Academic Team.

 In his final season with St. Lawrence in 2009-10, McKenzie was named an alternate captain.
 In 41 games, McKenzie scored 14 goals and 35 points, finishing second on the club in both goals and points.

 Overall, in four years with the Saints, McKenzie scored 49 goals and 114 points in 165 games.

 Professional career

 Albany River Rats (2009-2010)

 On March 24, 2010, McKenzie was signed to an Amateur Tryout with the Albany River Rats of the American Hockey League.
 The River Rats were the top minor league of the Carolina Hurricanes of the National Hockey League.

-McKenzie made his professional hockey debut on April 3, 2010, as he recorded his first career AHL point, an assist on goal scored by Brad Herauf, in a 4-2 victory over the Adirondack Phantoms.
+McKenzie made his professional hockey debut on April 3, 2010, as he recorded his first career AHL point, an assist on a goal scored by Brad Herauf, in a 4-2 victory over the Adirondack Phantoms.
 McKenzie would appear in three games with Albany during the 2009-10 season, earning one assist.